 HIGH SCHOOL LANGUAGE ARTS:

 When looking for a high school English program, most colleges want something that is strong in literature and composition.
 There are many options out there for your family.
 We chose a publisher called Oak Meadow, which offered Literature and Composition, American Lit, and English Lit.
 Please see my review of Oak Meadow Literature and Composition II.
 Its focus was on reading good literature, literary analysis and essay writing.
 We wanted to be sure that my daughter got lots of essay writing practice!
-This would help her later when she was writing her college essay!
-Oak Meadow works well with teens who are already comfortable with, and enjoy writing.

 Our college choices wanted three credits of SS, but did not specify which courses, so could choose from a wide variety of subjects, such as World History, US History, Geography, Economics, etc. As each college is different, I recommend checking with your college specifically.
 We decided to focus on History and Geography, and used resources from Oak Meadow, Rainbow Resources, etc. Please check out my review of Short Lessons in US History, and Economics (a great section on Cindy West’s Our Journey Westward site).